 One of the most common characteristics of emotionally unavailable men is their reluctance to reveal their feelings to you.
-Being able to discuss how you’re feeling is a normal part of a healthy relationship, but a detached man will not be comfortable doing this.
+Discussing how you’re feeling is a normal part of a healthy relationship, but a detached man will not be comfortable doing this.
 Sharing feelings means letting your guard down, which is what emotionally unavailable men absolutely do not want to do.
-For instance, he’ll avoid confiding even everyday occurrences from his week, like how a tough meeting with his boss went, or disappointment about having plans canceled.
+For instance, he’ll avoid confiding even everyday occurrences from his week, like how a tough meeting with his boss went or disappointment about having plans canceled.
 Instead, an emotionally unavailable partner will keep these thoughts and feelings inside rather than confiding in you.
-He’ll choose to discuss more mundane topics instead of emotional ones, sticking to facts rather than sharing anything that touches on how he is feeling.
+He’ll choose to discuss more mundane topics instead of emotional ones, sticking to facts rather than sharing anything that touches on his feelings.

 - He’s Uncomfortable When You Express Your Emotions

-Another characteristic of emotionally unavailable men is that they are either not interested in or uncomfortable with you expressing your own feelings or emotions.
-Emotionally distnant men have trouble with all emotions, not just their own.
+Another characteristic of emotionally unavailable men is that they are either not interested in or uncomfortable expressing their own feelings or emotions.
+Emotionally distant men have trouble with all emotions, not just their own.
 If a man changes the subject when you try and talk about your feelings, or if he becomes withdrawn, frustrated, or even annoyed, these are signs of an emotionally unavailable man.
 Healthy relationships involve vulnerability and having someone willing to listen to you and help you through tough times.
-Emotionally distant men aren’t willing to deal with emotionally charged situations, which makes them unable to maintain normal romantic relationships.
+Emotionally distant men aren’t willing to deal with emotionally charged situations, making them unable to maintain normal romantic relationships.

 - He’s Often Sarcastic or Defers to Joking

-Have you noticed that your boyfriend manages to turn every serious moment into a joke, or responds with sarcasm?
-Another of the characteristics of emotionally unavailable men is that they often chose this tactic to avoid having to express any strong emotions, such as anger, disappointment, fear, or sadness.
+Have you noticed that your boyfriend manages to turn every serious moment into a joke or responds with sarcasm?
+Another characteristic of emotionally unavailable men is that they often chose this tactic to avoid expressing any strong emotions, such as anger, disappointment, fear, or sadness.
 They’ll find a way to turn any situation into a laugh as a defense mechanism rather than having to deal with emotions honestly, whether they are his emotions or yours.
 So if you notice that your man reacts to bad news with a joke, or your expressions of emotion with sarcasm, these can be signs of an emotionally unavailable man.

 - He’s Reluctant to Make Any Commitment to You

-Some men are either not able or not willing to make a commitment to another person in a relationship.
-He’ll do his best to keep things casual, even going so far as to avoid calling you his girlfriend, to avoid making a commitment to you.
-Commitment involves an emotional investment from both people in a relationship, which is exactly what he is trying to avoid.
-Instead, men who lack emotional maturity will often have very short relationships, never staying with a woman long enough that it requires any sort of investment on his part.
+Some men are either not able or unwilling to commit to another person in a relationship.
+He’ll do his best to keep things casual, even going so far as to avoid calling you his girlfriend, to avoid committing to you.
+Commitment involves an emotional investment from both people in a relationship, exactly what he is trying to avoid.
+Instead, men who lack emotional maturity will often have very short relationships, never staying with a woman long enough to require any investment on their part.
 If you’ve approached the idea of taking your relationship to the next level and he’s been unreceptive or tried to change the subject, there is little chance of your relationship becoming any more than what it is now.

 - He Replaces Emotional Connections with Physical Ones